Scthe/express-containers/README.md

 ### What's the "vfs.zip"?

 "vfs.zip" is the initial state of the virtual filesystem.
 It mainly contains the express app and its' `node_modules`.
 The first thing my app does is unpack it and shove the data into my own `VirtualFS` structure.
-I also added a few of my internal files to make it easier.
+I also added a few of my internal files.

 The file is built during the GitHub actions workflow.
 Reasons to not fetch packages from npm at runtime: